Important

 5. Stop the Quay container by entering the following command:

-$ sudo podman stop quay
+$ sudo podman stop <quay_container_name>

 6. Restart the registry by entering the following command: